How Do You Know When A Japanese Maple Needs Water?

 Water requirements

 A Japanese maple needs watering until it is fully established.
-This is because the root system is not able to extract enough water from the ground in the first 1-2 years.
+This is because the root system cannot extract enough water from the ground in the first 1-2 years.

 Before watering, determine how wet the soil around the roots is.
 You can do this with your fingers or use a moisture meter.
-If the soil is more than 1 inch dry, the maple needs to be watered.
+The maple must be watered if the soil is more than 1 inch dry.

-Use about 2 gallons of water for watering.
-For maples over 7 feet tall, the amount of water can be 3 or more gallons.
+Use about 2 gallons for each tree.
+For maples over 7 feet tall, the amount of water can be three or more gallons.

-After two years, the Japanese Maple will be fully established where you planted it and will be able to draw the right amount of water from the surrounding soil on its own.
+After two years, the Japanese Maple will be fully established where you planted it and can draw the right amount of water from the surrounding soil.

 Do not water the Japanese Maple in winter because it is dormant and does not need as much water as during the growing season.